 If there is no specific law prohibiting online gambling then it is considered legal.

 However there are two states that have explicitly passed laws specifically for allowing online gambling which are:

-Interestingly, Nevada has allowed for online poker but have prohibited online gambling.
+Interestingly, Nevada has allowed for online poker but have prohibited online casino gambling.

-There are 9 states that have prohibitions against online gambling however it should be noted that the real target of these laws are the online casinos themselves and not the player.
+There are 9 states that have prohibitions against online casino gambling however it should be noted that the real target of these laws are the online casinos themselves and not the player.

-The likelihood of being criminally charged is extremely low and even if you were it would most likely considered just a misdemeaner
+The likelihood of being criminally charged is extremely low and even if you were it would most likely be considered just a misdemeanor

-There is only one incident I have been able to find dating back to 2003 in North Dakota where a player, Jeffrey Trauman, plead guilty for placing a bet over $500 and was charged with a misdemeaner and subsequently fined $500. (source: https://digitalscholarship.unlv.edu/cgi/viewcontent.cgi?article=1146&context=grrj)
+There is only one incident I have been able to find dating back to 2003 in North Dakota where a player, Jeffrey Trauman, plead guilty for placing a bet over $500 and was charged with a misdemeanor and subsequently fined $500. (source: https://digitalscholarship.unlv.edu/cgi/viewcontent.cgi?article=1146&context=grrj)

 So for further clarity, let’s look at a table of all states so you can easily distinguish the laws of the state you reside in.

-When in doubt, seek professional legal advice: This website serves to provide players advice and is not legally binding.
+When in doubt, seek professional legal advice: This website serves to provide players with advice and is not legally binding.
 Therefore, if you ever have more nuanced questions, do consider consulting a legal professional.

 The UIGEA has made it considerably more difficult for US residents to deposit and withdraw money from casinos.
 For example, e-Wallet services such as PayPal or Moneybookers, which are commonly used to transfer funds to/from casinos, usually will not work with US residents engaging in online gaming.
 We recommend US players avoiding these in general.